How to Choose a Mortgage Lender in New York: Ultimate Guide

 This is generally seen as a riskier option.
 It's what got the housing market in trouble in 2008 when ARM was coupled with predatory lending.

-However, an ARM may make sense for you if you don't plan on owning the home for very long, think you can predict interest rates lowering in the future, plan on paying down the loan quickly or plan to refinance.
+However, an ARM may make sense if you don't plan on owning the home for long.
+You can predict interest rates lowering in the future, plan on paying down the loan quickly, or plan to refinance.

 What is Private Mortgage Insurance (PMI)?

-If you are putting down less than the traditional 20% on your purchase, your lender may require you to get Private Mortgage Insurance or PMI.
+If you put down less than 20% on your purchase, your lender may require you to get Private Mortgage Insurance or PMI.

 This insurance you must buy into protects your lender should you default on your loan.

-Because you are putting down less, the lender sees your loan as higher risk.
+Because you are putting down less, the lender sees your loan as a higher risk.

 This is another situation where credit will be factored in.
 With excellent credit, you can expect a low insurance premium.